 When the initial flow is separated, upstream influence occurs in an unexpected manner.
-The leading portion of the upstream moving disturbance is a rarefying intrusion attached to the left wall as illustrated in the inset in Figure 3.4.3 for $F{\rm d}$ =2.5 and $h{\rm m}$ =0.5.
-In this example the intrusion is followed by a surge that leaves behind attached flow upstream of the sill.
-The surge results in a rapid increase in depth, however the front is smooth and behaves like a rarefaction rather than a shock.
+The leading portion of the upstream moving disturbance is a rarefying intrusion attached to the left wall as illustrated in the inset in Figure 3.4.3 for $F_d=2.5$ and $h_m=0.5$.
+In this example the intrusion is followed by a surge that leaves an attached flow upstream of the sill.
+The surge results in a rapid increase in depth, but the front is smooth and behaves like a rarefaction rather than a shock.
 We will return to this interesting situation below.